Note: I get commissions for purchases made through links in this post.

 The Honda EB series of portable generators are geared toward use at your jobsite, but you could easily use the smaller models elsewhere.

-There are currently 7 models in the EB line.
+There are currently 7 Honda generators in the EB line.
 I’ll take a brief look here at the similarities and differences among them, so you can see which one might work best in your business.